marktoh/resume-creator/README.md

 # Resume Creator

-A tool for creating a resume
+A tool for creating a resume built with TailwindCSS, Next.js, and Vercel

 ## Table of Contents